 But, Wilson added, Lary could have won more games if he had more control: "Frank didn't cut the corners very well.
 He wasn't what I would call a 'control pitcher.'
 Most big leaguers can hit a good fastball, so you have to get it over the corners.
 But playing New York, Frank had a real desire to beat the Yankees, like we all did, because they were the best team in the league."

 When the Tigers finally hung up their spikes in 1956, Lary had posted a 21-13 record with a 3.15 ERA.
 In addition to pacing AL hurlers in wins, he led the league in games started, 38, and innings pitched, 294.
 He completed 20 of 38 starts, fanned 165 hitters, and walked 116--his career high.
-The intense competitor led the league for the first of five straight times in hit batsmen, nailing 12.
+The intense competitor led the league for the first of three straight times (and four in five years) in hit batsmen, nailing 12.
 Like many pitchers of the era, Lary threw inside partly for intimidation.
 He was not afraid to show the other team he owned the inside of the plate.

 Despite Lary's performance, the Bengals endured a frustrating season, finishing in fifth place for the third straight year--even though improving to 82-72.
 The Yankees, the Indians, the White Sox, and the Red Sox again populated the junior circuit's first division, while the Tigers, despite an AL-best batting mark of .279, topped only the Orioles, the Senators, and the Athletics.
 Also, the Tigers' ownership changed in 1956, as the Briggs family sold the franchise at bid to a syndicate headed by Detroit radio magnate Fred Knorr and Kalamazoo, Michigan, businessman John Fetzer.
 On October 1, 1956, the Tigers, one of baseball's most stable and profitable franchises, passed into the hands of a group determined to improve player personnel and win more games.